Welcome to the Crane Lab

 To support brain tumor immunotherapy research, click here:

-Characterizing immune cells within the tumor microenvironment
+Myeloid cells in the tumor microenvironment

 One of the aims of the Crane lab is the interrogation of pediatric and adult brain tumor patient samples for myeloid cell diversity and plasticity in circulation and in the tumor microenvironment.
 This information will inform the rational design of new immunotherapy targets, and could also improve clinical management of brain tumor patients.